 Treatment Developments and Breakthroughs Worldwide

-So Anyone with a Computer Can go Online and Get the Best Treatment information for Any Illness?
+So Anyone with a Computer Can Go Online and Get the Best Treatment Information for Any Illness?

 The PubMed Databases employ medical professionals like biologists, physicians, and nurses, to analyze and categorize every article included to make sure it is tagged properly for those searching the databases.
 An article can be categorized as applicable to dozens of searchable criteria, based not on popularity or word count, but on professional judgment.
-Here is an example of the searchable indexing of one typical article (chosen at random) from the PubMed database: